Loris-F/DelphiAnthropic/README.md

 <br/>

+>[!WARNING]
-To simplify the tutorial and provide practical, ready-to-use code examples, we will use the following instances:
+>To fully leverage the examples featured in this tutorial—especially when working with asynchronous methods—I suggest configuring the HuggingFace interface with the broadest possible scope.
+To simplify the tutorial and provide practical, ready-to-use code, we will set up the following instances:
+>

 ```Pascal
   Anthropic: IAnthropic;